Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Consult with Dr Scott J Turner

 Dr Turner consults for blepharoplasty in Sydney at Bondi Junction and Manly.
-He also sees patients in Brisbane, Canberra, Newcastle, and the Gold Coast.
+He also sees patients in Brisbane and Canberra.
 Surgery is performed in Sydney at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.

 Contact the practice to arrange a consultation, or read more about Dr Turner’s background and training.